epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-21-awesome-theme-titlebar.markdown

 ![Awesome WM: Title Bar][image-ss-02-titlebar]{: .img-responsive }

-Consider have a look at the resource in file manager.
+Consider have a look at the resources in file manager.

 ![Awesome WM: Thunar Title Bar][image-fm-02-titlebar]{: .img-responsive }

 I decide to remade the the PNG using Inkscape.
 Inkscape use SVG as default format.

+* [github.com/epsi-rns/dotfiles/.../titlebar/][dotfiles-svg-icons]

 If you never had experience on theming using SVG,
 I recommend you to read this article below before continue: